KBNLresearch/europeananp-ner/README.md

     diff out/dutch_alto.xml-annotations/dutch_alto.xml.alto.xml ./test-files/dutch_alto_processed_output.xml

-The same prcedure can be applied using the German example files.
+The same procedure can be applied using the German example files.

 The austen.prop file (basic version) can be found here:

     http://nlp.stanford.edu/downloads/ner-example/austen.prop

 Basic usage (Web client):

-    Build the NER package from source, (mvn package), and place the generated WAR file in the webapps dir (cp ./target/NerAnnotator-0.0.2-SNAPSHOT.war /usr/local/tomcat7/webapps/).
+Build the NER package from source, (mvn package), and place the generated WAR file in the webapps dir:

+    cp ./target/NerAnnotator-0.0.2-SNAPSHOT.war /usr/local/tomcat7/webapps/).

 The default configuration (as well as test-classifiers) resides in here: src/main/resources/config.ini, this file references the available classifiers.
 See the provided sample for some default settings.
 The landing page of the application will show the available options once invoked with the browser.
-Once the webapp is deployed, the config.ini and the classifiers will end up here WEB-INF/classes/ (for now at least).
+Once the webapp is deployed, the config.ini and the classifiers will end up in WEB-INF/classes/ (for now at least).